einaudi/EL14-rotational-stage-controller/README.md

 ![speed_calibration](./graphics/speed_calibration.png)

 ### `set_jog_step`
 Set the angle by which stage rotates when in jog mode.
+Jog step in stored in `_jog_step` variable and is remembered after power-down.
 Parameters:

 * step - jog step [deg] to set